Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 Pregnant women – 55-60 micrograms per day

-100 grams of nuts contain 3485 percent of the recommended daily allowance for an adult.
+100 grams of the nut contains 3485 percent of the recommended daily intake for an adult.
 100 grams is a small pile of nuts.
 Therefore, 2-3 nuts a day for an adult is quite enough.

 Brazil nuts can be eaten as a snack.
 You can add them to various dishes: salads, puddings, cookies, sprinkle on pasta, fruits.